Lounge Review: Centurion Lounge Buenos Aires Ezeiza Aiport

 restroom

-The restrooms were clean and there was also a dedicated shower area that you could utilize upon request at the front desk.
+The restrooms were clean, and there was also a dedicated shower area that you could utilize upon request at the front desk.

 This lounge also has a spa where they give you a complimentary massage.
-I forgot to measure the Wi-Fi speed but I can assure you it was fast.
+I forgot to measure the Wi-Fi speed, but I can assure you it was fast.
 I have not visited a Centurion Lounge where connectivity was slow.
-The old Centurion Lounge was among my favorites and AMEX has delivered and improved the experience at their newly renovated Centurion Lounge at DFW.
-Just keep in mind, AMEX no longer allows passengers who have landed at their final destination city to use a Centurion Lounge in that particular city.
-Prior to the rule change, if Dallas was your final destination, you could still visit by showing your boarding pass.
+The old Centurion Lounge was among my favorites, and AMEX has delivered and improved the experience at their newly renovated Centurion Lounge at DFW.
+Just remember that AMEX no longer allows passengers who have landed at their final destination city to use a Centurion Lounge in that particular city.
+Before the rule change, if Dallas was your final destination, you could still visit by showing your boarding pass.
 I think this is a fair rule change to alleviate crowding concerns.
-AMEX also won’t allow you in if your departure time is more than 3 hours away.
+If your departure time is more than 3 hours away, AMEX also won’t allow you in.
 I believe this is also a change for the better.
 As far as this lounge, it scores a perfect 5/5 and continues to be my favorite Centurion Lounge I have visited thus far.
-There are a few others under construction and I’m looking forward to visiting the one in JFK once it opens later this year.
+There are a few others under construction, and I’m looking forward to visiting the one in JFK once it opens later this year.
 That lounge will be the largest Centurion Lounge at 15,000 square feet.

 How to Avoid Ticketing Fees on Last Minute Award Redemptions